seanpmaxwell/Typescript-Best-Practices/README.md

 ### Types
 - **type-aliases**: any time declared with `type TypeName = ...`.
 - **utility-types:** type-aliases with generics used for resolving other types.

+### Files/Folders
+- **nested-directory**: a directory other than the root.
+- **branch-directory**: a nested-directory with a broad focus and which has lots of its own child-directories.
+- **leaf-directory**: a nested-directory with no nested-directories
+- **focused-directory**: a nested-directory with a very narrow scope and purpose and is usually a leaf-directory although not necessarily.

 <br/><b>***</b><br/>